2019/2020 Edition: APPLICATION FORM

 a.
 Individual accident insurance at UTAD

-All the students registered at UTAD benefit from a school insurance to cover personal casualties.
-All the injuries related with academic activities (e.g. laboratory experiments, study visits, etc.) are covered.
+All the students registered at UTAD benefit from school insurance to cover personal casualties.
+All the injuries related to academic activities (e.g. laboratory experiments, study visits, etc.) are covered.
 The individual accident insurance is valid for the duration of the academic year.
 Every academic year it must be renewed with the registration during September.

 b.
 Health and life insurance

 Possessing a health and life insurance covering the whole Schengen Area is compulsory for international students studying in Portugal.
 Whether studying in your own country or abroad, students should protect themselves from the unexpected – accidents, illnesses, and theft can occur anywhere.
-Students traveling abroad might need international student health insurance to pay for medical bills and other expenses that can occur out of the academic daily life.
+Students traveling abroad might need international student health insurance to pay for medical bills and other expenses that can occur out of academic daily life.
 Having a good international student insurance plan can provide a student with the protection they need to avoid large financial losses.